Festivities always warrant reflection. Here is my dose to mark the (Chinese New) year.

 Most of what we believe about AI is wrong.

 So what can we believe about the future?
 Self-exceptionism and wishful thinking aside, I believe the space of possible intellects is boundless, certainly not capped by the human standard.
 Currently, we are approaching the point where AI is starting to behave like humans to us - but this is by no means the ultimate milestone in intelligence.
 This just means we are not well-equipped to be the judge going forward.
 If you flip a cartoon book fast enough, at around 24 FPS your eyes stop differentiating pages and start perceiving motion.
 But the images themselves are not moving.
 You have created a sensory illusion for your limited visual apparatus - but there still exist frame rates way higher than 24 FPS.
 Right now, AI is approaching the threshold of our cognitive apparatus, but it doesn’t mean there is no more intelligence beyond it.
-It is entirely possible that human intelligence sits at the bottom tier of all possible kinds of intelligence in the universe, and there exist higher forms of intelligence completely unfathomable to us, capable of things we cannot possibly understand even if we exhaust our biological limits trying - just consider making an ant understand a microprocessor.
+It is entirely possible that human intelligence sits at the bottom tier of all possible kinds of intelligence in the universe, and there exist higher forms of intelligence completely unfathomable to us, capable of things we cannot possibly understand even if we exhaust our biological limits trying - just consider making an ant understand anything.
 In this case, perhaps sending our AI to that realm is our only hope of ever touching it.

 But what about our children?